wincent/clipper/README.md

 ### `--address`

 Specifies the address on which the Clipper daemon will listen for connections.
 Defaults to "localhost".
-This is a reasonable default, but you may wish to set it to a filesystem path instead in order to have create a UNIX domain socket at that location and listen on that instead.
+This is a reasonable default, but you may wish to set it to a filesystem path instead in order to have Clipper create a UNIX domain socket at that location and listen on that instead.

 ### `--port`